 There are many concepts to conquer when you first learn to read.
 Within the educational app world, there are many apps that help with the reading readiness aspect of reading, however, there are not as many apps that help kids once they have already conquered intro-level reading.
-What makes this part of the learning process particularly difficult is teaching students the relationship between letters and sounds in order for deeper reading to be achieved.
+What makes this part of the learning process particularly difficult is teaching students the relationship between letters and sounds in order to master what is known as the alphabetic principle is essential for reading fluency.
+The alphabetic principle is the understanding that there is a predictable system and direct correlation between letter patterns and spoken decoding.
 In addition, the English language does not always follow the same rules.
 While the majority of our words prove phonetically correct around 84 percent of the time, rule-breaking words are within the top 25% of words that are used on a regular basis.
 Herein lies the problem in teaching reading, as some words cannot always be decoded using the same formula.

-The Sounding Out Machine - Assistive Reading Device by FizzBrain is a brilliant app andhas been built specifically for decoding purposes.
+The Sounding Out Machine - Assistive Reading Device by FizzBrain is a brilliant app and has been built specifically for decoding purposes.
 It helps children focus on hard words for them when reading, and then models/teaches them how to sound out difficult words.
 Children are able to isolate and enlarge a challenging word with the Word Window.
 Then, the app “models how to chunk the word into syllables and use phonics skills to blend the phonemes together and sound out the word.
 Children can use their own digital word card to practice and become independent.”

 Pyxwise Software Inc. has many apps to help take decoding to the next level.
 Their apps focus on teaching literacy skills by breaking the complexity of the English language down into small manageable parts while providing sufficient scaffolding to help students master the phonological and phonemic awareness skills needed to become life-long readers and spellers.